-Nonresident students seeking reclassification are required to complete a supplemental questionnaire that includes questions concerning their financial independence.
-Financial independence is required, in addition to physical presence and intent, to be eligible for reclassification.
+A nonresident student seeking reclassification is required to complete a supplemental questionnaire that includes questions concerning his/her financial independence.
+Financial independence is required, in addition to physical presence and intent to remain indefinitely, to be eligible for reclassification.
 Financial independence is established if in the calendar year the reclassification application is made and in any of the three calendar years preceding the reclassification application the student:

-- Has not and will not be claimed as an exemption for state and federal tax purposes by his/her parent; - Has not and will not receive more than seven hundred and fifty dollars (\$750) per year in financial assistance from his/her parent; and - Has not lived and will not live longer than six (6) weeks in the home of his/her parent.
+- Has not and will not be claimed as an exemption for state and federal tax purposes by his/her parent(s); - Has not and will not receive more than \$750 per year in financial assistance from his/her parent(s); and - Has not lived and will not live longer than six (6) weeks in the home of his/her parent(s).